pallets/flask/docs/patterns/distribute.rst

 are distributed with either distribute, the older setuptools or distutils.

-In this case we assume your application is called `yourapplication.py` and you are not using a module, but a `package
+In this case we assume your application is called `yourapplication.py` and you are not using a module, but a :ref:`package
-<larger-applications>`_.
+<larger-applications>`.
 Distributing resources with standard modules is
 not supported by `distribute`_ so we will not bother with it.
 If you have not yet converted your application into a package, head over to the :ref:`larger-applications` pattern to see how this can be done.